 Staying safe during outdoor trips

-Outdoor trips are fun, but safety matters most.
-Keep your baby in the shade (infants <6 months), dress in lightweight long sleeves and a brimmed hat, and consider a mosquito net over the stroller.
+Keep babies under 6 months in the shade.
+Dress them in lightweight long sleeves and a brimmed hat, and consider a mosquito net over the stroller.

 Practical Tips for Transitioning to a Stroller Without a Car Seat